August 12, 2021

 - Make sure to always use strong encryption on web applications that require authentication or host sensitive information.

 - Avoid mixing HTTP and HTTPS content.
 HTTP is not secure and is vulnerable to attacks.

 - Detect and block excessive login or submission attempts.
 These attempts could be bots that are configured to take down your system with excess requests.
 Consider putting in a captcha request, so the user must verify that they are not a robot before entering.

 - Consider applying Security Headers to web applications.
 Security headers are a key piece in website security and protect against a lot of common attacks.

 By implementing these approaches to risks, you can develop a better cyber posture.
 It is also important to talk with your IT or web provider to make sure they are regularly checking these items to make sure they are implemented.

 How GRF Can Help

 It is important to scan your web applications regularly, as they are a top target for attackers.
-Through our Cybersecurity Risk Assessment and Scorecard, we can scan your externally facing assets to identify any potential vulnerabilities within the applications that you currently have.
+As part of our cybersecurity audits we offer a Cybersecurity Risk Assessment and Scorecard that scans your externally facing assets to identify any potential vulnerabilities within the applications that you currently have.
 We measure application-level problems using MITRE’s Common Weakness Enumerations (CWE), testing elements such as the transmission of data, encryption of data, cookies, HTTP, and more.
 The resulting report will show any risks to your organization and provide remediation steps.